nasim-ioi/Hami_Project/README.md

 # Description
-this project is a RestApi system with CRUD opreation on the Blog model only by authenticated users (who have signed up and logged in to the system by calling http://127.0.0.1:8000/signup/ and http://127.0.0.1:8000/login/) Also this project has document that includes UML Diagram and postman_export_apis json file which can be imported and run in the postman for testing all urls and description of their opreations, with differrent methods, are included in this file.
+> this project is a RestApi system with CRUD opreation on the Blog model only by authenticated users (who have signed up and logged in to the system by calling `http://127.0.0.1:8000/signup/` and `http://127.0.0.1:8000/login/`)

-# Installation
+Also this project has document that includes UML Diagram and postman_export_apis json file which can be imported and run in the postman for testing all urls and description of their opreations, with differrent methods, are included in this file.

 ## requirements:

   - python version : 3.7.5